johnson-liu-code/Sentiment_Analysis/README.md

 ## __Future Direction and Possible Improvements__
+1. Machine learning / classification.
     1. Extend project to sentiment and tone classificaiton of text.

-1.
+1. Browser application.
+    1. Develop an app that can be used in a web browser that allows the user to directly take a comment and its associated data straight from the Reddit website.
+    1. Develop the app further to display in real time the predicted tone of all of the Reddit comments seen in the current browser window.